arjunaugustine/fss16ASE/read/README.md

 * Control how its interfaces can be used by applications that were permitted to use them, and
 * Determine at run-time, what other interfaces can they use.
 Policy enforcements by SAINT framework include:
-* Install-Time: An application declaring permission P defines the conditions under which P is granted to other applications at install-time.
-Conceptually, the an application requesting the permission P can be installed only if the policy for acquiring P is satisfied.
+* Install-Time: An application declaring permission P can be installed only if the policy for acquiring P is satisfied.
-* Run-Time: Any interaction between software components within android framework involves a caller application and a callee application.
-The interaction is allowed to continue only if all policies supplied by both the caller and callee are satisfied.
+* Run-Time: Interactions between a caller and a callee app is allowed only if policies supplied by both apps are satisfied.
 * Administrative: An administrative policy dictates how policy itself can be changed.
-* Operational: This section defines policies that detect when Saint renders an application inefficient, faulty, or inoperable, so that by restricting access to interfaces, Saint doesn't hamper utility.
-Past security measures that have prevented application behavior in an opaque and ambiguous way have not fared well
+* Operational: Policies that detect when Saint renders an application inefficient, to prevent Saint hampering utility.
+Saint was not compared to any other existing system since the systems for run-time validation of Security Permissions were not very developed.
+Frameworks which validate permissions during install time are:
+* Kirin - enforces that the permissions requested by applications are consistent with System policies.
+* Open Mobile Terminal Platform - determines an application's access rights based on its origin.
+* Symbian framework prevents unsigned applications from accessing 'protected' interfaces.
+* MIDP 2.0 Security Framework relies on the Mobile Information Device Profile implementor in giving access.
+Since there are no parallels to compare the Framework to, the paper fails to depict the impact of this new Framework.
+The paper does not mention any experiments conducted on this new framework.